What is removal of a tailbone cyst?

 When is it used?

-A pilonidal cystectomy may be done to open and drain an infected pilonidal cyst.
+This procedure may be done to open and drain an infected pilonidal cyst.
 A pilonidal cyst is an abnormal saclike structure in the skin.
 It usually happens in the crease between the buttocks, near the tailbone.
 It often contains hair and small pieces of skin.
 It can get infected and cause an abscess, which is a pocket of infected fluid (pus) with a thick wall around it.
-The cyst may become painful, leak pus, and smell bad.
+The cyst may become painful and leak pus.

-This procedure may also be done even if the cyst isn’t infected.
+This procedure may also be done even if a cyst isn’t infected.
 The procedure can relieve pain caused by the cyst and keep it from getting infected.

-Plan for your care and recovery after the operation, especially if you are to have general anesthesia.
-Arrange for someone to drive you home after the procedure.
-Allow for time to rest and try to find other people to help you with your day-to-day duties.
+- Make plans for your care and recovery after you have the procedure.
+Find someone to give you a ride home after the procedure.
+Allow for time to rest and try to find other people to help with your day-to-day tasks while you recover.

-Follow your provider's instructions about not smoking before and after the procedure.
-Smokers heal more slowly after surgery.
-They are also more likely to have breathing problems during surgery.
-For these reasons, if you are a smoker, you should quit at least 2 weeks before the procedure.
+- Follow your provider's instructions about not smoking before and after the procedure.
+Smokers may have more breathing problems during the procedure and heal more slowly.
 It is best to quit 6 to 8 weeks before surgery.

 What happens during the procedure?

-If the cyst is infected, your healthcare provider may just make a cut in the skin, remove the hair, and drain any pus that has formed.
+If the cyst is infected, your healthcare provider may make a cut in the skin, remove any hair, and drain any pus that has formed.
 Your provider may try to remove the whole cyst or may just leave the cyst open to allow it to drain completely.
-If there is no infection, the provider may remove the whole cyst and close the cut in the skin with sutures (stitches).
+If there is no infection, the provider may remove the whole cyst and close the cut in the skin with stitches.

 What happens after the procedure?

-- There are some risks when you have general anesthesia.
+- Anesthesia has some risks.
 Discuss these risks with your healthcare provider.

 - The cyst could get infected again if it was not removed.

-- You may need another operation to try to control the problem.
+- You may need more surgery to try to control the problem.